a mechanic preparing to replace a car engine

 Recurring check engine light

 The dashboard’s check engine light (CEL) or the amber-colored engine icon functions as your car’s diagnostic system.
-If it lights up steadily, you don’t have to panic because this means that the engine has a minor issue.
-But if it blinks repeatedly like flashing lights, it signifies a severe engine problem that could lead to a full engine replacement.
+If it lights up steadily, you don’t have to panic; it means the engine has a minor issue.
+But if it blinks repeatedly, like flashing lights, it indicates a severe engine problem that could require a full engine replacement.

 High mileage with frequent repairs

-It’s normal for vehicles with high mileage to undergo car engine repair because as vehicles accumulate miles, they increasingly experience wear and tear, so various mechanical issues arise.
-However, if they undergo several major repairs and are still acting up, replacing the engine may be more cost-effective.
+It’s normal for vehicles with high mileage to undergo car engine repair because, as they accumulate miles, they experience increased wear and tear, leading to various mechanical issues.
+However, if they undergo several major repairs and continue to act up, replacing the engine may be more cost-effective.

 What are the average labor costs of engine replacement in the US?